testssl/openssl-1.0.2.bad/README.md

 * [David Cooper](https://github.com/dcooper16)

 #### Windows binaries
-The latest binary Windows 64-bit builds of these branches can be found at http://onwebsecurity.com/cryptography/openssl The OpenSSL version string of these binaries (#define OPENSSL_VERSION_TEXT) include the branch name and commit hash.
+The latest binary Windows 64-bit builds of these branches can be found at [https://www.onwebsecurity.com/pages/openssl.html](https://www.onwebsecurity.com/pages/openssl.html)

 Please see the official OpenSSL repository for all relevant license / copyright info.
 This repository is merely a fork of their great work with some minimal merges, additions and changes.